In light of the impact of Covid-19, updates are available on this page about changes to the Connecting Classrooms through Global Learning programme

 About the programme

-Connecting Classrooms is the British Council’s flagship global education programme for schools, delivered in partnership with the Department for International Development (DFID).
+Connecting Classrooms is the British Council’s flagship global education programme for schools, delivered in partnership with the Foreign, Commonwealth & Development Office.
 The programme is designed to help young people develop the knowledge, skills and values to live and work in a globalised economy and contribute responsibly both locally and globally.
 Connecting Classrooms also supports teachers and school leaders to improve teaching, giving students the knowledge, skills and attitudes they need to make a positive contribution now and in the future.

 The programme can offer support at school and policy level with school leadership, core and transferable skills and inclusive education.
 We have a range of approaches, including policy engagement and technical assistance.